 For the evolution in this section, the AHJ must be able to provide a safe testing environment for the candidates and accept all liability for candidate safety.
-The AHJ must have the capacity to provide a Structural Collapse prop/simulator for testing purposes.
-Refer to Appendix A for additional information.
+The AHJ must have the capacity to provide an engineered structural collapse prop/simulator and/or pile, approved by the AHJ's risk manager.
+A letter from the risk manager or licensed engineer must be submitted with the Examination Request stating the structure/pile has been approved.